davidberneda/FastDateTime/README.md

 # FastDateTime
-Experimental optimized Delphi TDateTime functions
+Experimental optimized Delphi TDateTime functions.

+These functions are used in [TeeBI ultrafast queries](https://github.com/Steema/TeeBI) when filtering or grouping-by datetime fields of millions of records.

 Aproximate speed improvements, release-mode optimized compilation: